LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 Now, Cohen is at a crossroads.
 Does he flip and protect himself by discussing with prosecutors the private information he has from working with Trump for so many years — or does he remain silent?

-"First of all, the president values loyalty," Caputo told NPR.
+"First of all, the president values loyalty," former campaign aide Caputo told NPR.
 "He's quite famous for it now.
-Michael Cohen exhibited that loyalty long before I arrived on the scene in Trump Tower...
+Michael Cohen exhibited that loyalty long before I arrived on the scene in Trump Tower. ...
 He was always defending the president, always looking out for his best interests, and I saw that as some of the most remarkable loyalty that I've ever seen in the workplace."

-The strength of that loyalty will determine the next chapter in the saga between the President of the United States and his personal lawyer.
+The strength of that loyalty will determine the next chapter in the saga between the president of the United States and his personal lawyer.